-Login to the Help Center and add server access as a reply to ticket.
+Login to the Help Center and add server access as a reply to the ticket.

-Note: Since Help Center uses https connection it is secure.
-After support engineer verifies server access, he removes a reply from ticket and put credentials to special field.
-This field is flushed then ticket goes to "closed" state.
+Note: Since help Center uses https connection, it is secure.
+After access to the server is verified by the support engineer, they remove the reply from the ticket and put the credentials to a special field.
+This field is flushed when the ticket goes to "closed" state.

-Alternatively, on Linux servers, you can avoid disclosing passwords by installing our public SSH keys (RSA, DSA) into list of authorized keys, by default they are located in
+Alternatively, on Linux servers, you can avoid disclosing passwords by installing our public RSA SSH key into the list of authorized keys.
+You can follow these steps to properly install them:

 # grep PubkeyAuthentication /etc/ssh/sshd_config

-Keys may be removed after conclusion of support incident.
+Keys may be removed after the conclusion of the support incident.

 If remote access to the server is limited with firewall, please make sure that it is allowed from Plesk Support IP addresses